s-ram-1818/JAVA/Interfaces.md

 1. What is interface?
 2. Why interfaces are used?
-3. Difference between interface and abstract class?
+3. Difference between abstract class and interface?
 4. Why interface methods are public?
-5. Can interface have constructor?
+5. Why interface variables are static final?
-6. Can interface have variables?
+6. Can interface have constructor?
 7. What are default methods?
+8. Why default methods added?
-8. What are static methods in interface?
+9. What are static methods in interface?
+10. What are private methods in interface?
-9. What is functional interface?
+11. What is functional interface?
-10. What is marker interface?
+12. What is marker interface?
+13. What is loose coupling?
+14. Difference between extends and implements?
-11. Why Java does not support multiple inheritance with classes?
+15. Why Java does not support multiple inheritance with classes?
-12. Difference between extends and implements?
+16. What is diamond problem?
+17. Can interface extend interface?
-13. Can we create object of interface?
+18. Can interface implement interface?
-14. Can interface contain private methods?
+19. Can interface contain nested interface?
+20. Why interfaces are heavily used in frameworks?

 ---